farid809/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][image6]
 ![alt text][image7]

 Etc ....

 After the collection process, I had X number of data points.
 I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I randomly shuffled the data set and put Y% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+Finally, I tested the model using sample input image and visualized the output of Frist and 2nd layers.
+Below are sample output from Lambda and Cropping2D layers respectively.

+![alt text][image10]
+![alt text][image11]
+![alt text][image12]

 ## Details About Files In This Directory